Suresh Gyan Vihar University

-Suresh Gyan Vihar University (SGVU) is a not-for-profit autonomous private university located in Jaipur, Rajasthan, India.
-In 2017, the university became the first private university in Rajasthan to be awarded an 'A' grade by National Assessment and Accreditation Council.
+Suresh Gyan Vihar University (SGVU) is a private university located in Jaipur, Rajasthan, India.
 The university was established through the Suresh Gyan Vihar University, Jaipur Act (Act no. 16 of 2008) of the government of Rajasthan.
 Its predecessor institution, Gyan Vihar College, Jaipur, had been in existence since 1999.
 Its parent institution, Sahitya Sadawart Samiti, was founded in 1938.

-The university has launched tie-ups with various industries in the past few years as an effort to introduce project-based learning.
-These include IBM, Harvard Business Publishing, Amazon, Google and Bombay Stock Exchange.
-IBM and Gyan Vihar have combined to start programs in B.Tech. artificial intelligence, Cloud Computing, Data Analytics and Internet of Things.

-Gyan Vihar is the first private university in Jaipur to receive accreditation from NBA.
-Suresh Gyan Vihar University ranks highly on the research ranking platform of Transparent Ranking released by Spanish National Research Council (CSIC) every year based on Google Citation Index.
-Gyan Vihar ranked 25th all over the country and first in the state with 71734 points for citation.
-Leading ahead of various IITs, NITs and IIMs.
-The university was ranked 3rd in India by The Financial Express of the Indian Express Group in the "Comprehensive Study of Universities Established after 2000".
-The Pioneer awarded the university "5 Stars" in ranking the best private universities in the country.
+Dr. Krishna Kumar (IISc) works here as an associate professor.

 History

 Sahitya Sadawart Samiti

 Sahitya Sadawart which literally translates to unfettered and all-pervasive dissemination of knowledge is the umbrella organization under whose aegis multiple schools, colleges, research centers and a university have taken shape.
-Sahitya Sadawart was established in the year 1938, by Shri Kamlakar ‘Kamal’ and a young Acharya Shri Purushottam ‘Uttam’.
+Sahitya Sadawart was established in the year 1938, by Shri Kamlakar 'Kamal' and a young Acharya Shri Purushottam 'Uttam'.
 Gyanvihar, which commenced its journey as an experiment to redefine school education in Jaipur has now culminated into Gyanvihar Universe, Suresh Gyanvihar University and Gyanvihar School being the more recognized names.
 Gyan Vihar School came into existence in the year 1994.
 The foundation stone of Gyan Vihar was laid on 19 February 1994 by Acharya Purushottam and Shri Suresh Sharma.